open-source-tabletop/cadence-wargame-system/collections/_squadrons/module-rules.md

 #### Dangerous

-Models that spend any part of their activation within Dangerous terrain must roll 3 d6, for each roll of a 6 the model takes d6 damage and must make a Defence roll as though it was the target of an attack.
+Models that spend any part of their activation within Dangerous terrain must roll a d6, on a roll of a 1 they lose 1 hit point.

 ### Objectives